spawnmarvel/quickguides/azure/README.md

 * Step-by-step bullets

 ```
-az aks create # Create an AKS cluster
+# The following example creates an AKS cluster with a single node pool backed by a virtual machine scale set.

-az aks update \ # To enable and configure the cluster autoscaler on the node pool for the existing cluster
+# It also enables the cluster autoscaler on the node pool for the cluster and sets a minimum of 1 and maximum of 3 nodes:

+# First create a resource group
+az group create --name myResourceGroup --location eastus

+# Now create the AKS cluster and enable the cluster autoscaler
+az aks create \
   --resource-group myResourceGroup \
   --name myAKSCluster \
+  --node-count 1 \
+  --vm-set-type VirtualMachineScaleSets \
+  --load-balancer-sku standard \
+  --enable-cluster-autoscaler \
+  --min-count 1 \
+  --max-count 3

+# To enable and configure the cluster autoscaler on the node pool for the existing cluster
+az aks update \
+  --resource-group myResourceGroup \
+  --name myAKSCluster \
   --enable-cluster-autoscaler \ # Use the --enable-cluster-autoscaler
   --min-count 1 \ # specify a node --min-count
   --max-count 3   # specify a node --max-count

-az aks update \ # To change the node count, use the az aks update command.
+# To change the node count, use the az aks update command.
+az aks update \
   --resource-group myResourceGroup \
   --name myAKSCluster \
   --update-cluster-autoscaler \